jankatins/pytest-error-for-skips/docs/index.md

 # Welcome to pytest-error-for-skips

-Pytest plugin to treat skipped tests a test failure
+Pytest plugin to treat skipped tests a test failures.

 This is nice if you want to ensure that your CI tests really run all tests and don't skip tests because of missing dependencies.